FlintNUU Flint Docs

 Exports

 An export is a curated subset of your Mesh that you want to share.
-You define exports with manifest files in Exports/:
+You define exports by creating (Export) prefixed documents in your Mesh/:

 ---